New in 2024:

 Over the years, Venice's tourist authorities have sold several different city passes for tourists.
-One, the Venice Card, was discontinued in 2009; a more recent version, Venice Connected, was replaced by the in December, 2013.
+One, the Venice Card, was discontinued in 2009; a subsequent version, Venice Connected, was replaced by the in December, 2013.

-The new pass is confusing because it comes in two versions:
+The Venezia Unica City Pass is confusing because it comes in two versions: